 Few people want to think of disability.
 The thought of losing the lives we cherish scares us.
 We want to ignore it.
-We don’t want to believe that a disability can forever change the way we, and our loved ones, live.
+We do not want to believe that a disability can forever change the way we, and our loved ones live.

 Most of us simply hope that a serious disability will never strike.
 Unfortunately, disability does not discriminate.
 Disabling conditions are more commonplace than people realize.
 Many people will face disability at some point during life.
 It will be difficult.
-It may be unexpected entirely.
+It may be entirely unexpected.
 In many cases, disability will change the way we view our world and ourselves.

 Simply put, disability is never easy.
 This is why help is so crucial.
 People afflicted with disability deserve to find an easier path.
 Disabled people should receive the assistance and care they deserve.
-Individuals and families affected by disability deserve it.
+Individuals and families affected by disability are entitled to it.

 Fortunately, a good disability lawyer can help.
 A top social security attorney understands the Social Security Administration (SSA) like few others do.
 A top social security attorney knows what to do.